Wild Hive (Ruche Sauvage)

 A swarm is introduced into the hive.
 It begins constructing in the dome where its heat is easily concentrated.
 The comb is fully natural, whereas in the Warré hive the comb is only near-natural due to the fixed spacing between the top-bars and starter strips.

 One method of harvesting is to place a super of combs on the top of the top (dome) element.
 The honey reserve in the dome is never harvested.

 But what about renewing the combs, a feature built-in to Warré hive management through its regular nadiring of fresh boxes and harvesting at the top?
 Bralet suggests renewing the combs every two years using the method of Abbé Babiel, published in 1857 (see diagram below).
 The hive whose combs are to be harvested for recovering honey and rendering wax (A) is placed on a board (B) over an empty hive (C).
 All entrances are sealed except for the one in the new hive.
 The colony gradually grows down from A into C and eventually the brood nest is all in C. A can then be removed for harvesting.
-For more background in French on this method see here.
 Bralet suggests doing this manipulation every two years, alternating with supering as shown immediately above.

-For arguably one of the richest and most beautifully presented sites on natural beekeeping I thoroughly recommend visiting Claude Bralet's site at http://www.la-ruche-sauvage.com , if necessary using Google translator.
+For arguably one of the richest and most beautifully presented sites on natural beekeeping I used to recommend visiting Claude Bralet's site at http://www.la-ruche-sauvage.com, but it is no longer active.

 John Haverson's and David Heaf's versions